Kaisaan/lostkefin/README.md

 # Hacking Notes
 - The game uses SHIFT-JIS encoding for its text
+- English letters are halfwidth (1 byte, 10 pixels wide) and Japanese letters are fullwith (2 bytes, 20 pixels wide)
 - The game's base pointer is $FFF80
 - Extracted .bin files with `_anm` in the filename are animation files with indexed 8BPP graphics and have the header `NAXA5010`
 - Extracted .HGB files are texture files with 32BPP RGBA graphics